Dealing With After School Meltdowns

 The teacher says your child had an awesome day!
 They're a great listener and get along with other kids.
 Then you get home and they scream at you and their siblings, and start crying over the smallest things.
 It's like having a toddler again!

 This is TOTALLY normal, and even has a name: after-school restraint collapse (coined by Andrea Loewen Nair, the London, Ont.-based counselor and parenting educator).
-Think about a time when you've had a tough day either at work or at home with young kids.
-You've kept it together, and then your significant other walks in and you snap at them for something small.
+Think about a time when you've had a tough day at work or at home with young kids.
+You've kept it together (barely!), and then your significant other walks in and you snap at them for something small.

 Our kids are going through the same thing.
 They have to listen to the teacher and try to follow all the rules- remember to stay in your seat, raise your hand, ask to go to the bathroom, manage social situations, learn difficult things.
 It's not surprising that they get home to their safe space and literally can NOT follow any more commands!

-So now that you know it's normal and can even be expected, what can you do to try and lessen the severity or get through it without yelling, punishing, and harming your connection with your child?
+So now that you know it's normal and can be expected, what can you do to lessen the severity or get through it without yelling, punishing, and harming your connection with your child?

 While none of these tips will necessarily stop a meltdown if they really NEED to get out these big feelings, they might help shorten the duration or intensity of the meltdown, and can overall help with the transition back to being at home.